The Impact of Entrepreneurship Training Using Imagery Techniques in Colombia

 Abstract

 Entrepreneurship and business skills training has been commonly adopted as an approach for promoting socio-economic inclusion in fragile settings.
 However, these programs often do not account for internal barriers to learning and decision making, which may be relevant for entrepreneurs from vulnerable backgrounds.
-For such populations, imagery techniques—which encourage participants to envision future scenarios or adopt the perspectives of others—could be effective.
+For such populations, imagery techniques—which encourage participants to envision future scenarios with vividness and emotions—could be effective.
 In Bogotá, Colombia, researchers designed and evaluated an entrepreneurship training program that incorporated imagery-based learning with traditional business skills training.
-The program significantly increased entrepreneurs’ capacity to use imagery in their business decisions and significantly improved their economic outcomes.
+The program significantly increased entrepreneurs’ capacity to use imagery in their business decisions and significantly improved their economic outcomes, relative to a standard business training arm.
 Women and people with high past trauma experienced the strongest effects from the program.

 Policy Issue

 Business and entrepreneurship training programs are a common approach for promoting socio-economic inclusion and improving well-being for conflict-affected populations.
 Yet, many of these programs do not address internal barriers to learning and decision-making.
 Recent evidence suggests that soft skills training—which emphasizes adaptability, creativity, and goal-setting—may be more effective than traditional business training in improving profits and growth in fragile or resource-constrained settings.
-However, individuals who have experienced conflict and other traumatic experiences often face internal barriers that may make it difficult to imagine and predict future events and opportunities.1 For such populations, imagery techniques—which encourage individuals to visualize future scenarios or adopt the perspectives of others—may be effective in boosting motivation and improving individuals’ abilities to conceptualize the future.
+However, individuals who have experienced conflict and other traumatic experiences often face internal barriers that may make it difficult to concretely and vividly imagine the future, and thus effectively plan for and invest in it.1 For such populations, imagery techniques—which encourage individuals to visualize future scenarios with vividness and emotions, and the steps to reach goals and objectives —may be effective in boosting motivation and improving individuals’ abilities to conceptualize the future.
 However, the impact of imagery techniques on business decisions and economic outcomes have not yet been studied.

 Context of the Evaluation